Nature’s Stress and Anxiety Relief, Naturally!

 I’m quite sure it’s this ever-widening expanse between the constructs of the ‘new’ human world and the natural world that we were designed for, that is contributing to the increasing incidence of not only anxiety but of dis-eases across the board.
 Actually, it seems like a bit of a no-brainer to me.

-Even the harmless bacteria in the soil, communicating with our own microbiome, have a positive effect on our serotonin levels.
+Another benefit of getting grounded is that even the harmless bacteria in the soil, communicating with our own microbiome, have a positive effect on our serotonin levels.

 Obviously, the more you can do this and for longer periods, the better.